sreeramranga11/taxinator/frontend/README.md

 `http://localhost:8000/api`) when starting dev/preview/build so health checks and API calls resolve correctly.

+## AI translator

+- Add `OPENAI_API_KEY` to `.env` at the repo root.
+- The dashboard exposes an “AI translator & planner” section to paste JSON/text and get a vendor-ready draft plus validation checks using the agent endpoint (`/api/ai/translate`).

 ## Features

 - Health panel to verify the backend is reachable.